NAB1028 Cooperation, organisation and culture at sea

 Portfolio with 3 separate assignments

 Students who fail one or more of the assignments will not be given the opportunity to resit the exam until next time the course is offered.
+As all the obligatory and portfolio tasks are changed from one year to the next studetns will not have the opportunity to only resit individual portfolio assignments.

 Examination support material